ostlerc/agents/README.md

 This project is a qml graphical UI for showing agents in a grid

 By clicking on the tiles you can change their color.
 Each color represents a different grid element.
+Right click allows you to inspect the grid element and modify it's properties.

 Requirements
 ------------